eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-protocol-bindings-mqtt5.md

 #### separatePublisherClient

-Configures whether to create a separate physical client and connection to the MQTT broker for publishing messages.
+Configures whether to create a separate physical client and connection to the MQTT broker for publishing messages, or not.
-As a result a single Ditto connection would open 2 MQTT connections/sessions: one for subscribing and one for publishing.
+By default (configured to `true`), a single Ditto connection would open 2 MQTT connections/sessions: one for subscribing and one for publishing.
-If configured to `false`, the same MQTT connection/session is used both for subscribing to message and for publishing messages.
+If configured to `false`, the same MQTT connection/session is used both: for subscribing to messages, and for publishing messages.

 Default: `true`

 #### publisherId

-Configures a specific MQTT client ID for when `"separatePublisherClient"` is enabled.
+Configures a specific MQTT client ID for the case that `"separatePublisherClient"` is enabled.

 Default:
 * if client ID is configured, `clientId` + `"p"`